seanwhs/Web-Journey-Blueprint/README.md

 * build reusable UI systems
 * navigate full-stack applications

-This repository is optimized around that reality.
+This curriculum is optimized around that reality.

 Instead of breadth-first learning, we focus on: